section-engineering-education/engineering-education/content/articles/data-entry-support-with-html/index.md

 - Have a valid google account.

 ### Benefits of having an online data entry form
-* Creating green bureaucracy on the internet has proven to be very useful in lowering the statistics access mistakes.
+- Creating green bureaucracy on the internet has proven to be very useful in lowering the statistics access mistakes.
-Some of the shape advent advantages in statistics access include -
+Some of the advantages in statistics access include:

 * Brand Building
 Online data entry markets a brand because it makes use of colors, fonts, snapshots, and symbols which are aye-catching in your internet site.
 The background of your internet site must replicate your brand.
 It will similarly improve your brand's online presence, specifically if your brand is easily understandable.